 All the world loves a cookie!
 Observe Sugar Cookie Day by baking some of China Bayles’ famous curry and cardamom sugar cookies, re-posted on the Spice House website, along with some nifty five-star cookie reviews!
 You can read the story the recipe comes from in An Unthymely Death and Other Garden Mysteries.

 Have some special fun on Vanilla Ice Cream Day by helping the kids make vanilla ice cream in a bag (yes, really!).
 Or maybe you’d rather follow Oprah’s vanilla bean recipe or (omigosh!) fennel seed basil vanilla ice cream.
 (We haven’t tried this.
 If you do, let us know how it tastes.
 We’re skeptical.)
-And, of course, you’ll want to dip into China’s latest adventure, A Plain Vanilla Murder.
+And, of course, you’ll want to dip into China’s vanilla adventure, A Plain Vanilla Murder.

 - For a mint-flavored mocha, add 1 teaspoon dried mint leaves (powdered) and 2/3 cup non-dairy creamer.

 - For an orange-mocha treat, add 1¼ teaspoon crushed dried crushed orange peel, ¼ teaspoon cinnamon, and a pinch of cloves

 To celebrate Miss Potter’s birthday, read one of the delightful books in Susan’s Cottage Tales series about Miss Potter’s village life and treat yourself to some of her gingersnaps.
 You’ll find the recipe at the bottom of the page for The Tale of Hill Top Farm.